How to create and configure an additional disk on an instance

 Establish a remote desktop (RDP) connection to your Windows instance.

-Once logged in, right-click on the Start Menu button and open Disk Management.
+Right-click the Start Menu and open Disk Management.

 disk management

-Right click on the volume you wish to unmount and select Change Drive Letter and Paths....
+Right-click the volume and select Change Drive Letter and Paths....

 unmount disk